mohammedtay4/mohammedtay4/README.md

 - 🌱 I’m currently learning **AWS, SAP Analytics Cloud**

-- 👨‍💻 All of my projects are available at [https://mohammedtay4.github.io/mohammedtayfour.github.io/#](https://mohammedtay4.github.io/mohammedtayfour.github.io/#)
+- 👨‍💻 You can also see all of my projects here: [https://mohammedtay4.github.io/mohammedtayfour.github.io/#](https://mohammedtay4.github.io/mohammedtayfour.github.io/#)

-- 📝 I regularly write articles on [https://www.linkedin.com/in/mohammed-tayfour-b6784b137/](https://www.linkedin.com/in/mohammed-tayfour-b6784b137/)

 - 💬 Ask me about **Python, R programming language, SQL, Tableau**

-- 📫 How to reach me **mmohammedtayfour@gmail.com**
+- 📫 You can reach me at: **mmohammedtayfour@gmail.com**

 - ⚡ Fun fact **I was on a TV show once!**